 “As a bank we care deeply about the privileged position we hold to serve the very people who protect us.

 “But whether deployed overseas or back here at home, we wanted to reduce Member effort, be much more in tune with their busy lives and make it much easier to bank with us.

 “Our ongoing investment in our Defence Bank app was just one example, where we responded to the needs of our members to have simple convenience at the fingertips whenever they were on the go, both here and abroad.

 “We’ve proven you don’t have to be the biggest to be the best in banking.
 We are regularly first to market, often in advance of the major banks, with new products and services that our Members demand.
 We quickly established our digital wallet, offering real-time payments across Apple Pay, Fitbit Pay, Garmin Pay, Google Pay and Samsung Pay.
-That convenience and choice is just one of the reasons we are rated so highly by our Members with our app getting a 4.8 out of 5 rating in Google Play and the Apple app store”.
+That convenience and choice is just one of the reasons we are rated so highly by our Members with our app getting a 4.8 out of 5 rating in the App Store”.

 “Importantly, Defence Bank has worked with Government and participated in initiatives that helped Members into homes, including the Defence Home Ownership Assistance Scheme (DHOAS), and the First Home Loan Deposit Scheme (FHLDS) which has made us a true one-stop shop for Members.